How I lost 20lbs in 3 Months: My Workout Routine for Weight Loss

 What would you say contributed to your weight loss the most?

 I would say running.
-That was one of the main form of exercise I did in the last 3 months.
-In the past few weeks I started to incorporate more strength training.
+That was one of the main forms of exercise I did in the last 3 months.
+In the past few weeks, I started to incorporate more strength training.
 Another thing is also probably the extreme cutback on alcohol and takeout.
-I almost never do takeout and if I do its only like 1 day on the weekend so I think cooking at home played a big factor as well.
+I rarely do takeout and if I do it’s only like 1 day on the weekend so I think cooking at home played a big factor as well.

 Workouts post c-section / where do I start?

-So I am definitely no professional at this so my best advice would be to do what is most comfortable for you.
-You definitely do not have to go out and start running, you can ease into it by going out for a walk!
-Walking is definitely one of the most underrated type of exercises but so easy to do.
-You can also do Yoga, Barre, cycling to name a few but you can definitely find loads of exercises which are for postpartum on YouTube!
+So I am no professional at this so my best advice would be to do what is most comfortable for you.
+You do not have to go out and start running, you can ease into it by going out for a walk!
+Walking is one of the most underrated types of exercise but so easy to do.
+You can also do Yoga, Barre, and cycling to name a few but you can definitely find loads of exercises that are for postpartum on YouTube!

 On a final note